nishabhuva/tech-rebalanced-express-sequelize/README.md

 5. Open your browser and type in `localhost:3000`

 ## Congrats!
 Congrats on creating an Express app, setting up a database and model, and creating a show route!
-We'll talk about what's next, including other routes, views, and multiple model interactions.
+We'll talk about what's next, including more routes, views, and multiple model interactions.